Alessio1599/AI-agents-with-AutoGen/README.md

     llm_config=llm_config,
     human_input_mode='NEVER'
 )
 ```

-By setting the systme message, we can define the behavior of the agent.
+By setting the system message, we can define the behavior of the agent.
-Summary methods:
+**Summary methods**:
 - "reflection_with_llm"

-summary_prompt, to instruct the llm on how to do the summary
+**summary_prompt**, to instruct the llm on how to do the summary

-# Reference
+# References
 - [AI Agentic Design Patterns with AutoGen, DeepLearning.AI, short course](https://www.deeplearning.ai/short-courses/ai-agentic-design-patterns-with-autogen/)
 - [AutoGen website, an Open-Source Programming Framework for Agentic AI](https://microsoft.github.io/autogen/)